-But back in Moscow, Donald’s “bizarre intervention was cause for astonishment and jubilation.”
+But back in Moscow however, Donald’s “bizarre intervention was cause for astonishment and jubilation.”
 Why?
 Because the KGB practically couldn’t believe their luck.
-Donald’s ad was considered a “successful ‘active measure’ executed by a new KGB asset [Donald Trump].”(108)
+Donald’s ad was considered a “successful ‘active measure’ executed by a new KGB asset [Donald Trump].”(110)

 Then it got even stranger.

 Still fresh off of his fantasy trip to the global capital of Communism, Donald Trump started listening to the new voices in his head, voices explicitly and purposefully planted there by the KGB itself.

 In October of 1987, Donald Trump let it be known that he was considering running for President of the United States.